openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 Get the coordiantes of the ofRectangle's center.

-warning:The z-component of the returned ofPoint will always be 0.
+Warning: The z-component of the returned ofPoint will always be 0.

 Returns: The coordinates of the center of the rectangle (z = 0).